mhvis/nvrmonitor/README.md

 It checks for each subfolder that the most recent recording is fresh.
 For instance if you have two cameras in the folders `cam1` and `cam2`, mount them under `/recordings/cam1` and `/recordings/cam2`.
-Each folder is assumed to have one or more video files.
-This tool finds the most recent file and checks its modification time.
+This tool finds the most recent recording in each folder and checks that the modification time is recent.

 Configuration environment variables: